thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 - What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20
 - What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)

-## Exercise - styling our form and adding some error messages!
+## Exercise 3 - styling our form and adding some error messages!

-Now that you have a solid understanding of these properties/classes, let's build another form with an action of "#" and four text inputs for a username, password, email and zip code.
+Now that you have a solid understanding of these properties/classes, let's build another form with an action of "#" and four text inputs for a `username`, `password`, `email` and `zip code`.
 Your form should validate that the username and password are both between 3 and 12 characters long.
-It should also make sure that the email is a valid email and that the zip code is a five digit number (use ng-pattern and regular expressions for this!).
+It should also make sure that the email is a valid email and that the zip code is a five digit number (use [ng-pattern](https://docs.angularjs.org/api/ng/directive/ngPattern) and regular expressions for this!).

 Now that we have an idea of how to style and display error messages, let's do the following